Why won’t you publish all of your pricing so I can quickly shop around?

 - Print, sign, and return the contract along with the non-refundable deposit within 7 days of the contract date.
 You can contact me via email for the mailing address.
 For online convenience, you can fax/scan and email the contract to me and pay with your credit or debit card.

 - As soon as I receive the contract, I will email you a receipt for the deposit acknowledging that the date is officially yours.

-- AT LEAST 30 days prior to your event, you should begin working on the worksheet(s) that I’ve provided.
+- AT LEAST 30 days prior to your event, you should begin working on the online planning worksheets.